2002 – present (21 years)

 After the Aesthetic EP, Reardon was asked to leave the band for various reasons and Antillon was replaced by Jon Weisberg after he was arrested for shoplifting and unable to tour.
 The rest of the band members originally decided to have Good as the lead singer, but he opted to concentrate on guitar, not wanting to give it up in order to take on lead vocals.
 Good had wanted From First to Last to have a frontman, in order to connect with the crowd better.
-Using the social networking site MySpace, Good came in contact with a guitarist from California by the name of Sonny Moore.
-Moore flew out to Georgia, where the bands second album Dear Diary, My Teen Angst Has A Bodycount was being recorded, and was set to be the band’s second guitarist.
+Using the social networking site MySpace, Good came in contact with a guitarist from California by the name of Sonny Moore, now better known as the person behind Skrillex.
+Moore flew out to Georgia, where the bands second album Dear Diary, My Teen Angst Has a Bodycount was being recorded, and was set to be the band's second guitarist.
 However, when the other band members heard Moore singing backups, they decided that he was much better suited for lead singer than guitarist.

 Good and Richter wrote the album in two weeks and Moore, coming in after the music was tracked, completed the vocals with the bands help.
 Dear Diary, My Teen Angst Has a Body Count was released on June 29, 2004.